ismailuddin/markovclick/README.md

 ```

 ## Tests
-Tests can be run using `pytest` or `tox` command from the root directory.
+Tests can be run using the `pytest` command from the root directory.

 ## Documentation
 Documentation can be viewed at [https://markovclick.readthedocs.io/](https://markovclick.readthedocs.io/).